sroze/ngInfiniteScroll/README.md

 ngInfiniteScroll uses Protractor for testing.
 Note that you will need to have Chrome browser, and the `grunt-cli` npm package installed globally if you wish to use grunt (`npm install -g grunt-cli`).
 Then, install the dependencies with `npm install`.

 * `grunt test:protractor-local` - run tests

+Thank you very much @pomerantsev for your work on these Protractor tests.